 Find the toxic behaviours and their impact

 Identify the behaviours that you find the most troubling.
 This list will not be exhaustive – most of the problems will be clear to you.
-To help complete the list, ask yourself and your staff what bothers them the most, what others are complaining about, and what the excuses most used in the organisation are.
+To help complete the list, ask yourself and your staff what bothers them the most, what others are complaining about, and what the excuses most used in the organization are.

 Claim and assign responsibility